 On the day I was mugged I had my handbag hanging over the shoulder closest to the road.
 This made me an easy target, which is why my possessions were taken and no one else’s.
 From that point on I ensured that my bag was fastened securely over my body and I walked away from the road.

 For extra precaution, try using anti-theft travel bags like these.

 The biggest thing I learned from this experience is that everything is replaceable.
 I came out feeling stronger; knowing I’d learned a few valuable lessons and also that I could carry on traveling once everything was sorted.

 However, had I taken a few extra precautions and followed these travel safety tips, I may well have prevented myself from being robbed.
 If I follow this advice in the future I know that should the worst happen, it will make moving forward that little bit easier.

 While theft isn’t 100% avoidable, you can take smart precautions to avoid it as much as possible.

 Do you have any travel safety tips to share?
 Please comment below!

 For more travel tips, please read:

-Hope you liked these travel safety tips.
-Please share with your friends on Facebook, Twitter and Pinterest.
+We hope you liked these travel safety tips.
+Please share with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!